pgaljan/productPlanner/README.md

 # Structure Planner

 #### Structure Planner is...
-- a simple, powerful, 4-tier, N workstream project planner
+- a simple, powerful, 4-tier project planner with support for up to 12 workstreams
 - appropriate for use with two-pizza planning teams
 - designed for early project phase ideation, cost sizing, and visualzation
 - capable of an handling arbitrary numbers of workstreams and work periods